abinit/abinit/doc/tutorial/gwr_intro.md

 The GWR code constructs the Green's function from the KS wavefunctions and eigenvalues stored in the WFK file specified via [[getwfk_filepath]] ([[getwfk]] in multi-dataset mode).
-This WFK file is usually produced by performing a NSCF run with many empty states and the GWR driver provides a specialized option to perform a direct diagonalization of the KS Hamiltonian with Scalapack.
+This WFK file is usually produced by performing a NSCF calculation including empty states and the GWR driver provides a specialized option to perform a direct diagonalization of the KS Hamiltonian in parallel with Scalapack.
 (see section below)
-When computing $G$, the number of bands included in the sum over states is controlled by [[nband]].
+When computing $G^0$, the number of bands included in the sum over states is controlled by [[nband]].
 Clearly, it does not make any sense to ask for more bands than the ones available in the WFK file.

 The imaginary axis is sampled using a minimax mesh with [[gwr_ntau]] points.